Park and ride

 1.4 Vehicles must only be parked in designated parking spaces as shown in the Terms and Conditions Plans (see link below) or as otherwise clearly signed by the University, the only exception being Liveried Bath Spa University Vehicles in the exceptional circumstances set out in 6.1 below.

-1.5 Motorcycles and scooters should be parked in designated motorcycle parking areas or, if space is unavailable within these, in general car parking bays.
+1.5 Motorcycles and scooters should be parked in designated motorcycle parking areas.
 They must not be parked on footpaths or other pedestrian areas unless otherwise agreed by the University.

 1.6 If a driver has any doubt whether the location they propose to park is permitted, they should not park there until they have checked with Security or the attached plans to ascertain whether it is a valid parking space.
 A driver observing that another vehicle has been parked in a location, and has not received a PCN, should never assume parking in that location is acceptable.